CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.1.1 Office Products.md

 IT operations and ISB MUST regularly check for known security vulnerabilities in Office products.
 Existing patches MUST be recorded in a timely manner.

-Users SHOULD be informed about the possibilities and limitations of the security features of the software used and the storage formats used.
+Users SHOULD be advised of the capabilities and limitations of the security features of the software used and the storage formats used.
 The requirements for secure use of Office products SHOULD be integrated into the security policy.

 ### 3.2 Standard requirements